 The Hypori server is the only trusted IT product the Hypori Halo Client communicates with.
-For all communication with the Hypori server, the Hypori Halo Client connects to the server using TLS 1.2 provided by the platform.

-The TOE calls to the platform to leverage this functionality in three places:
+For all communication with the Hypori Virtual Device on the Hypori server, the Hypori Halo Client connects to the server using TLS 1.2 provided by the Windows platform.
+The Windows platforms call the Windows SymCrypt Cryptographic library for the platform to create the ECC and RSA keys.
+Description of the Windows SymCrypt Cryptographic library and API calls can be found at: https://github.com/microsoft/SymCrypt.